 Directors and employees are required to maintain the highest ethical standards, ensuring that business practices are conducted in a manner that, in all reasonable circumstances, is beyond reproach.
 In this respect the Group and its subsidiaries have adopted a Corporate Code of Conduct which has been approved by the Board of Directors.
 The Group is committed to providing equal opportunities to all its employees regardless of their ethnic origins or gender.

 The Board includes executive directors selected from the Macsteel International Holdings B.V.
 (MIHBV) executive management.
 The selection of directors is based on their business acumen and skills.
 The Group follows a decentralised approach with regard to the day-to-day running of its business.

 Click on a director's name to learn more about them.

-Robert has more than 33 years of experience in the shipping industry.
-After completing his training 1982, he worked at Anglo Eastern as a shipbroker.
+Robert Muirhead has more than 33 years of experience in the shipping industry.
+After completing his training in 1982, Robert worked at Anglo Eastern as a shipbroker.
 In 1986 he joined Argosy Chartering in Hong Kong as a director and formed a new broking company with two partners, concentrating on dry cargo chartering, sales and purchase.
-Between 1988 and 1990, Robert was a director at Kellett Shipbrokers in Hong Kong.
+Between 1988 and 1990, he was a director at Kellett Shipbrokers in Hong Kong.
 He then moved to Arcadia Shipbrokers in Montreal, Canada, where he became a director in 1992.
-He first joined the Macsteel shipping division in January 1994, where he was employed to develop and expand Macsteel shipping activities.
-He was appointed a director of MUR Shipping Holdings B.V.
-(MUR Group) in March 1997.
-Robert has been chief executive officer of MUR Group since January 2000.
-He was appointed director of Macsteel Global S.à.r.l.
-B.V. in 2011 and director of MIHBV in January 2013.
-In January 2017 Robert was appointed as executive chairman and will continue as chief executive officer of the MUR Group.
+Robert first joined the Macsteel shipping division in January 1994, where he was employed to develop and expand Macsteel shipping activities.
+He was appointed a director of MUR Group B.V. in March 1997 and executive chairman in January 2017.
+Robert has been chief executive officer of MUR Group B.V. since January 2000.